Written & Directed by: Tony Le-Nguyen

 Statement on the value and effectiveness of the grant.

 A community cultural development process provides an important experience for the Vietnamese community.
-The process allows participants to tell their stories in their own languages to their community as well as to wider Australian community.
+The process allows participants to tell their stories in their own languages to their community as well as to the wider Australian community.
 This is very new for the Vietnamese Community.
 Without this grant, a project like this is not possible.